viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

-The builtin motion service enables your machine to plan and move itself or its components relative to itself, other machines, and the world.
+The motion service enables your machine to plan and move relative to itself, other machines, and the world.

 [Try the motion service →](/tutorials/services/plan-motion-with-arm-gripper/)